MicrosoftDocs/memdocs/sccm/apps/deploy-use/app-approval.md

 > [!Note]
 > To take advantage of new Configuration Manager features, first update clients to the latest version.
 While new functionality appears in the Configuration Manager console when you update the site and console, the complete scenario isn't functional until the client version is also the latest.<!--SCCMDocs issue 646-->

-View **Approval Requests** under **Application Management** in the **Software Library** workspace of the Configuration Manager console.
+View **Application Requests** under **Application Management** in the **Software Library** workspace of the Configuration Manager console.
+(In version 1902 and earlier, this node is called **Approval Requests**.)
 There's now a **Device** column in the list for each request.
 When you take action on the request, the Application Request dialog also includes the device name from which the user submitted the request.

 If a request isn't approved within 30 days, it's removed.
 Reinstalling the client might cancel any pending approval requests.